kinnarps/KIN/table/README.md

 ## Description of toggle panel column
 Option 4 for column type will add an expandable panel below each row.
 Same as option type 1 except it will need a callback function for populating the panel with data.
 Important that the callback function is sent as a string.
 See [example](#example-create-and-show-a-panel-with-additional-data-below-each-row) below.
-* `panelcallback` : The callback that should be called, must be a string.
+* `panelcallback` : The callback that should be called, must be a string and be defined in global scope.

 ## Methods
 * `KIN.table.update` : Re-paints the table